 If you are going to collect from your dogs at home, it’s important to have everything you need.
 While your veterinarian will be separating and checking the sample’s quality, you will want to ensure it gets to her safely.
 “Always get your equipment from a reputable resource,” Hathaway suggests.
 You will need collection sleeves, sterile plastic tubes, plastic syringes, and proper chilling and storage equipment.
 Extender additives will be added to the sample after your veterinarian has checked and separated it.

 One of the most important things to do before collecting from your dog is brucellosis testing.
 This simple test can save a lot of grief down the road.
 Brucellosis infection can lead to aborted litters and loss of fertility.
 “Brucellosis is not just a sexually transmitted disease,” Hathaway says.
 It can be spread through bodily secretions.
 If a male dog licks an infected female’s vulva, he can also become infected.
 So even if you are not planning to breed by live cover, all dogs should be tested before collecting.
 Facilities that offer reproductive services may offer the test on site at the time of service.
-Anyone planning to breed her dogs should be well versed on the transmission risks of brucellosis.
+Anyone planning to breed his or her dogs should be well versed on the transmission risks of brucellosis.

 After you have your sample, it’s important to get it to the veterinarian as quickly as possible for processing.
 Hathaway recommends that clients who collect at home chill the sample and get it to the reproductive veterinary office within two-to-three hours.
 Once received, the semen must be spun down in a centrifuge to separate the sperm from other testicular fluids.
 A veterinarian or veterinary technician then looks at the sperm under a microscope to observe motility and morphology and get a count.
 Sperm is counted in millions-per-milliliter of fluid.
 Motility is the observation of how well the sperm is moving; good motility ensures quick insemination of the female’s eggs.
 Morphology is the observation of how the sperm look.
 Mutated sperm with double heads or improperly formed tails that do not travel as well can affect fertility.